 Badr’s Organizational Structure: Answering to Iran, Casting Iranian Influence

 Hadi al-Amiri leads the Badr Organization, but his influence extends beyond the group’s confines.
 For example, Al-Amiri commanded Iraq’s army and police in Diyala province.
 Former Iraqi Prime Minister Abadi also reportedly entrusted al-Amiri with control over the Iraqi Army’s 20th Battalion, according to the battalion’s commander, General Ali al-Wazir.
 One Human Rights Watch employee said that al-Amiri “is an extremely powerful figure and he’s essentially acting with total impunity now.
 It’s not really the government leading the militias; it’s the other way around.”

 In his capacity as leader of the Badr Organization’s militia, al-Amiri claimed in February 2015 that he presented the group’s military plans to the Prime Minister for approval.
-However, in April 2015, then Prime Minister Abadi ordered that all Popular Mobilization Forces (PMF), including the Badr Organization, be placed under his office’s direct command.
-As al-Amiri served at the time as the leader of Iraq’s collective popular mobilization, Abadi’s order seems to suggest that al-Amiri had until then retained significant autonomy when it comes to planning and executing paramilitary attacks.
+However, in April 2015, then Prime Minister Abadi ordered that all popular mobilization forces, including the Badr Organization, be placed under his office’s direct command.
+As al-Amiri served at the time as the leader of Iraq’s collective popular mobilization, Abadi’s order seems to suggest that al-Amiri had, until then, retained significant autonomy when it came to planning and executing paramilitary attacks.